Neal Stephenson & Co. turn failed Magic Leap AR project into an Audible drama

 Stephenson: I’d like to think so, yeah.
 We did a lot of thinking about what storytelling means in that kind of environment.
 How to build an interactive experience that would be interactive, and yet reveal things about the world, let’s say.

-Stewart: One thing that’s tricky when you’re making this stuff–if you went to film school, they spend years teaching you to have the exact wrong instincts for making AR.
+Stewart: One thing that’s tricky when you’re making this stuff– if you went to film school, they spend years teaching you to have the exact wrong instincts for making AR.
 You always have control.
 The three most important people on a movie are all there to do one thing, which is control what you see at every second.
 The director, the director of photography, and the editor, that’s all they do.
 When you walk into AR and VR you’re in a different world.
 The audience can just look at something else.

 Rony was talking to Neal one day and he said, “It’s weird.
 If you think about VR, everyone knows how to make VR, because you just set things in Middle-Earth and you’re in Middle-Earth.
 But with our technology, it has to be amazing and beautiful and wondrous, and yet it’s happening in your living room.
 How do you tell that story?”
 Which is the point where Neal said, “I think I know a guy.”
 Which is how I came to be at Magic Leap in the first place.